Toldoven/godot-jam-template/README.md

 - Clone the repo and use it as a template
 - Clone the repo and add copy individual addons from the addons folder into your project

-## SfxManager

-mom can we have FMOD?

-no we have FMOD at home

-FMOD at home:

-### Features

-- SoundEffect Resource
-	- An abstraction that allows you to set volume, volume variance, pitch and pitch variance on a resource
-	- You can preview the sound in the editor.
-Easy to tweak
-	- SingleSoundEffect and MultiSoundEffect
-		- Both extend the same base class.
-Where you can use one you can also use the other
-		- MultiSoundEffect chooses a random sound from a weighted pool of sounds
-- SoundEffectPlayer Node
-	- Has the same functionality as AudioStreamPlayer but works with SoundEffect
-	- Has a 2D and a 3D version
-- SfxManager Autoload
-	- A quick way to play SoundEffect without a need for a SoundEffectPlayer
-	- You can use it to play SoundEffect after you free a scene.
-E.g. death sound
-	- `play_sfx(...)`, `play_sfx_2d(..., position: Vector2)`, `play_sfx_3d(..., position: Vector3)`
-- RepeatSoundComponent Node
-	- Usefull when you want to make a repeating sound.
-E.g. steps or Undertale-like dialogue SFX
-	- Uses duck typing.
-You can use it with any of the AudioStreamPlayer or SoundEffectPlayer nodes
-		- It just calls `play(...)` and `stop()` methods
-	- You can preview the sound in the editor.
-Easy to tweak

-### Project Settings
-- `audio/sfx_manager/default_sfx_bus`
-	- The Audio Bus that will be used by default on SoundEffectPlayer and in SfxManager
-	- It's recomended to create a separate audio bus

-### Note

-The only reason for this to exist is because FMOD integration for Godot doesn't support HTML export yet.
-It will probably be obsolete in like a month

-It's still pretty nice to use and covers most of the needs for a game jam game, so maybe I'll keep using it if I find FMOD overkill for game jams

 ## MenuManager

 A template for the main menu, options menu with volume settings and pause menu